bayganik/Nez_Midi_Player/README.md

 # Nez ECS Framework Sample

-This is a simple musical MIDI file player.
+This is a simple musical MIDI file player and Piano (using keyboard).
 NEZ is a 2D Framework specifically uses C# and Monogame.

 https://github.com/prime31/Nez